-Students should check their degree audits, available on the WPU Web page, after every semester so they can track which courses they have already taken, and what they still need to complete.
-This will better prepare them when they meet with their advisors.
-Read course descriptions before signing up for lines and other course-related information.
+- 1. Students should check their degree audits, available on the WPU Web page, after every semester so they can track which courses they have already taken, and what they still need to complete.
+This will better prepare them when they meet with their advisors. - Read course descriptions before signing up for classes. - 3.
+Read the first 30 or so pages of the Master Schedule booklet every semester for important deadlines and other course-related information.
 Any new procedures, with regard to registering for courses, will also be addressed there.